ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: eris

-Theorem \ref{thm:utility_eris_main} establishes a convergence guarantee for \textsc{eris}, providing a utility bound that holds for common gradient estimators such as SGD, SAGA, and SVRG, which satisfy Assumption \ref{assumption:unbiased_estimator}.
-In contrast to prior communication-efficient privacy-preserving FL methods \citep{dingDP2021, soteriafl2022, lowyPrivateNonConvex2023}, the bound in \eqref{eq:thr_utility_main} depends primarily on the gradient-estimator variance $C_2$ and is independent of the specific privacy-preserving mechanism applied; notably, it contains no term that grows with $T$.
-The proof and additional details are provided in Appendix~\ref{sec:utility_comm_eris}.
-A detailed comparison to utility bounds of existing DP and compressed FL algorithms is also deferred to Appendix~\ref{app:utility_comparison_th} (Table~\ref{tab:utility_comparison}).
+\end{theorem} In contrast to prior communication-efficient privacy-preserving FL methods~\citep{dingDP2021, soteriafl2022, lowyPrivateNonConvex2023}, the bound in \eqref{eq:thr_utility_main} depends primarily on the gradient-estimator variance $\Gamma_2$ and is independent of the specific privacy-preserving mechanism applied; notably, it contains no term that grows with $T$.
+The proof and a comparison with existing DP and compressed FL bounds are provided in Appendix~\ref{sec:utility_comm_eris}.